howtoscalenn/howtoscalenn.github.io/index.md

         - frontier models are already native multimodal but there are still many video and speech, ... data and they have much richer information than texts
     - Synthetic dataset
         - Some may be skeptical about synthetic data due to mode collapse (e.g. models trained only on easy QA data).
           But think about RL: it’s trial-and-error-based, generating its own training trajectories (i.e., synthetic data) and optimizing conservatively.
-It’s not weird to use synthetic datasets—and many recent works show that distillation from frontier models (e.g., o-series, Gemini, R1) gives a huge improvement.
+It’s not weird to use synthetic datasets, and many recent works show that distillation from frontier models (e.g., o-series, Gemini, R1) gives a huge improvement.

 Transformer was a revolution level improvement, but it seems not enough today.
 I believe we can keep pushing the limit by improving architecture and optimizer.